Health and safety

 This number can be reached 24 hours a day.

-- In principle, you may only undertake study-related activities in destinations that are code green or code yellow according to Dutch government travel advice.
+- You are permitted to undertake study-related activities in destinations that are code green or code yellow according to Dutch government travel advice.

 Make sure you have a plan B